How to Get Approved for The VA Caregiver Program

 Those who are eligible for this program can receive a number of caregiver benefits.
 Here’s what disabled veterans and their family members should know about this caregiver support program.

 What Is The VA Caregiver Program?

-Program of Comprehensive Assistance for Family Caregivers (PCAFC) is open to veterans who were injured or experienced an aggravated injury in the line of duty after September 11, 2001.
-If a veteran qualifies for the program, their caregiver can receive a number of benefits, including:
+The Program of Comprehensive Assistance for Family Caregivers (PCAFC) is open to veterans who were injured or experienced an aggravated injury in the line of duty after September 11, 2001 OR on or before May 7, 1975.
+If a veteran qualifies for the program, their primary caregiver can receive a number of benefits, including:

 - Caregiver stipends